sun-umn/PyGRANSO/README.md

 ## Citation

-If you publish work that uses or refers to PyGRANSO, please cite both PyGRANSO and GRANSO paper:
+If you publish work that uses or refers to PyGRANSO, please cite the following two papers, which respectively introduced PyGRANSO and GRANSO:

 *[1] Buyun Liang, Tim Mitchell, and Ju Sun.
     NCVX: A User-Friendly and Scalable Package for Nonconvex